 The Registrar has the power under the Social Work and Social Service Work Act, to appoint investigators to investigate matters, if they have reasonable and probable grounds to believe:

-The investigator will investigate the matter, including enter places of work, examine relevant documents, and file a report with the relevant committee.
+The investigator will investigate the matter, including entering places of work, examine relevant documents, and file a report with the relevant committee.
 Like police officers, they may apply for search warrants empowering them to enter buildings and seize documents.

 Complaints Committee